Here’s a pathetic little fact for you: being a landlord has zero day-to-day perks. Or ar least, I literally cannot think of a single one!

 So we, as landlords, have to do what we can to make it bearable, even if only by a little, and so be it, if that entails serving notice for repossession to a tenant that does more harm than good.

 I quickly learned an important lesson when I first became a landlord, and it’s a lesson that completely transformed the way I operate as a landlord today.
-I learned that some tenants have the ability to climb into our woes during out of office hours (where they have no business being), and drag us down with worries and frustrations.
+I learned that some tenants have the ability to creating woes during and out of office hours (where they have no business being), and drag us down with worries and frustrations.

-If those feelings continue for long, there’s only one honourable approach to take, to get rid.
+If those feelings continue for long, there’s only one honourable approach to take, get rid!

-Don’t ride out the storm, don’t hope things will improve, just bite the bullet and take pro-active steps to positively improve YOUR life.
+Don’t ride out the storm, don’t pray and hope things will improve, just bite the bullet and take pro-active steps to positively improve YOUR life.
 You’ll feel so much better for it.

 I receive emails from distressed tenants/landlords pouring their hearts out to me all the time (I have no idea why, I’m not exactly agony aunt material), and 9 times out of 10 I have very little sympathy because they have done absolutely nothing to help themselves.
 Emailing me doesn’t count; that’s not useful or positive, that’s just wasting everyone’s time.